ckan/ckan/doc/datastore.rst

 The JSON for searching must be in the following form::

  {
-    resource_id: resource_id # resource id that the data is going to be stored under.
+    resource_id: # resource id that the data is going to be stored under.
-    records: [] # a list of dictionaries of the data, eg:  [{"dob": "2005", "some_stuff": ['a', 'b']}, ..]
+    records:     #  a list of dictionaries of the data, eg:  [{"dob": "2005", "some_stuff": ['a', 'b']}, ..]
     method:      #  the method to use to put the data into the datastore
                  #  possible options: upsert (default), insert, update
  }

 ``upsert``